wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     java -version
     ```

-    If you see in the output the version is such as below or higher, you can move to the next step:
+    If you see in the output that the version is such as below or higher, you can move to the next step:

     ```
     java version "1.8.0_201"